noplacenoaddress/RNMnetwork/Chapter seven - goods.md

 - **Unfair competition** [[11]](https://en.wikipedia.org/wiki/Unfair_competition)
 - **Misappropriation** [[12]](https://en.wikipedia.org/wiki/Misappropriation)
-- Break of **Competition law** [[13]](https://en.wikipedia.org/wiki/Competition_law)
+- Break of **competition law** [[13]](https://en.wikipedia.org/wiki/Competition_law)

 So another kind of victim of the network are young inexpert businessman, like i was, that are inserted violently in this system.
-They theft all his possession and fall in the gang stalking game, normally for a couple of years or more depending on his capacities.
+They theft all his possession and fall in the gang stalking game, normally for a couple of years or more depending on his capacities and **synonym** [[14]](https://en.wikipedia.org/wiki/Synonym).